California UPS Truck Accident Lawyers

 Stay Calm

 UPS truck accidents can immediately cause a great deal of emotional distress to those involved.
-However, you must do your best to remain calm and think objectively right after a collision.
+However, it is a good idea to remain calm and think objectively right after a collision.
 Instead of panicking, turn your focus to checking yourself for injuries.
 If it is safe to do so, move to the side of the road away from oncoming traffic.

 Call 911